XYIheng/MobileAppTesting/README.md

   * QADroid: regression event selection for Android applications
   * Learning user interface element interactions
 * 2018

   * Automatically translating bug reports into test cases for mobile apps
   * LAND: a user-friendly and customizable test generation tool for Android apps
   * CiD: automating the detection of API-related compatibility issues in Android apps
   * Test migration for efficient large-scale assessment of mobile app coding assignments
 * 2017

   * Data flow oriented UI testing: exploiting data flows and UI elements to test Android applications
   * Semi-automated discovery of server-based information oversharing vulnerabilities in Android applications
 * 2016

   * Monkey see, monkey do: effective generation of GUI tests with inferred macro events
   * Sapienz: multi-objective automated testing for Android applications
   * DroidRA: taming reflection to support whole-program analysis of Android apps
   * Energy-aware test-suite minimization for android apps
 * 2015

   * Systematic execution of android test suites in adverse conditions

 ### ICSE
+* 2022
+  * APER: Evolution-Aware Runtime Permission Misuse Detection for Android Apps.
+  * Demystifying Android Non-SDK APls: Measurement and Understanding
+  * Difuzer: Uncovering Suspicious Hidden Sensitive Operations in Android Apps

+  * GIFdroid: Automated Replay of Visual Bug Reports for Android Apps
+  * JuCify: A Step Towards Android Code Unification for Enhanced Static Analysis
+  * Large-scale Security Measurements on the Android Firmware Ecosystem
+  * PROMAL: Precise Window Transition Graphs for Android via Synergy of Program Analysis and Machine Learning
+  * Towards Automatically Repairing Compatibility Issues in Published Android Apps
+  * Use of Test Doubles in Android Testing: An In-Depth Investigation
+  * Analyzing User Perspectives on Mobile App Privacy at Scale
+  * DescribeCtx: Context-Aware Description Synthesis for Sensitive Behaviors in Mobile
+  * Domain-Specific Analysis of Mobile App Reviews Using Keyword-Assisted Topic Models
+  * Fast and Precise Application Code Analysis using a Partial Library
+  * Where is Your App Frustrating Users

 * 2021